 Times and dates:

-Japan’s time zone is Greenwich Mean Time plus 9 hours, and has no daylight savings time.
-The Japanese use their own calendar system, in conjunction with the Gregorian Calendar.
-The Japanese calendar starts counting from year 1 at the start of rule of a new Emperor, but its year’s ends and beginnings coincide with the Gregorian Calendar.
-Each year is divided in the 12 Gregorian months, which are simply counted as Month 1 through Month 12.
-Weekdays are given the names of the basic natural elements, as defined by the Chinese: Moon (月曜日 getsuyōbi Monday), Fire (火曜日 kayōbi Tuesday), Water (水曜日 suiyōbi Wednesday), Wood (木曜日 mokuyōbi Thursday), Metal (金曜日 kin’yōbi Friday), Earth (土曜日 doyōbi Saturday), and Sun (日曜日 nichiyōbi Sunday).
+Japan’s time zone is Greenwich Mean Time plus 9 hours and has no daylight savings time.
+The Japanese use their calendar system, in conjunction with the Gregorian Calendar.
+The Japanese calendar starts counting from year one at the start of the rule of a new Emperor, but its year’s ends and beginnings coincide with the Gregorian Calendar.
+Each year is divided in the 12 Gregorian months, which are merely counted as Month 1 through Month 12.
+Weekdays are given the names of the primary natural elements, as defined by the Chinese: Moon (月曜日 getsuyōbi Monday), Fire (火曜日 kayōbi Tuesday), Water (水曜日 suiyōbi Wednesday), Wood (木曜日 mokuyōbi Thursday), Metal (金曜日 kin’yōbi Friday), Earth (土曜日 doyōbi Saturday), and Sun (日曜日 nichiyōbi Sunday).